 - Performance management for better collaboration with hospitality workers to create goals and give them a clear career development path.

 - Tracking of pay rates and position changes to demonstrate a vested interest in employee growth.

-It’s vital to use a payroll and HR platform like APS to automate the employee journey while maintaining compliance.
+Using a payroll and HR platform like APS to automate the employee journey while maintaining compliance is vital.

 One of the major themes we have discussed is the importance of communication with hospitality workers.
-Transparency and visibility go a long way when it comes to creating a positive company culture.
-HR technology provides several ways to communicate with your hospitality staff, so they are always in the loop:
+Transparency and visibility go a long way in creating a positive company culture.
+HR technology provides several ways to communicate with your hospitality staff so they are always in the loop:

 Using these tools in conjunction with employee and manager self service will ensure communication lines are always open with your staff, no matter where they work.
 APS provides self service both via desktop and mobile app for added convenience to your employees and managers.
-These tools are a great way to not only maintain employee morale but also support remote workers better.
+These tools are a great way to maintain employee morale and support remote workers better.

-Hospitality organizations have to manage razor-thin margins and operational costs, even during a pandemic.
+Hospitality organizations have to manage razor-thin margins and operational costs.
 Hospitality HR software provides hotels, casinos, and other organizations with powerful dashboard analytics at a glance.
 APS’ reporting dashboards offer various analytical tiles to view labor costs, turnover trends, and payroll expenses across departments, locations, and entities.

-It’s vital to have quick access to these types of metrics for informed decision-making, especially during a pandemic.
-APS even provides exports and integrations with accounting packages like Sage Intacct to better align payroll, HR, and finance.
+It’s vital to have quick access to these types of metrics for informed decision-making.
+APS even provides exports and integrations with accounting packages like Sage Intacct to align payroll, HR, and finance better.